Rigi vs. Pilatus vs. Titlis vs. Stanserhorn: Which one to choose?

 The journey to Rigi is almost as epic as the destination, and there are a few options to get up and down.
 Combine two options to be able to tick off two different experiences.

 Boat + cogwheel train: Catch a stunningly scenic boat ride across Lake Lucerne to reach Vitznau, where you’ll switch to the cogwheel train that travels up to Rigi Kulm in just under an hour.
-The views are insane, sit on the left side for jaw-dropping views.
+The views are insane, sit on the left side for the best views.

 A cruise boat glides across the calm waters of Lake Lucerne, flanked by the steep, forested slopes of the surrounding Swiss mountains